mingyang143/cvwo_final_submission/README.md

 # React + TypeScript + Vite

+left over things to do:

+2. css modules
+3. jwt authentication
-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+4. deploy frontend to netlify and backend to render This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+5. render error when user already exists

 Currently, two official plugins are available: